Woven Oak Harvesting Baskets

 We think of these sturdy, graceful baskets as practical folk art, and have used them happily in our trial garden for well over 20 years.
 We never go out to pick anything without one of these old friends in hand and are glad to share them here.
 These baskets are not inexpensive, but they are really worth the price for their beauty, grace and durability.

 Please note: Baskets are handmade to order.
 Allow 21 days for fabrication and delivery.
 Sorry, we cannot ship to Canada.
+Please provide a street address for delivery; we cannot ship baskets to a PO Box.

 Photos of basket making process